 I also have 1 un-registered "rescue" mare, a silver dapple pinto we have named "Misty"....that was bred to a much bigger stallion before she came here.
-Misty foaled a handsome colt on April 15th as soon as he is weaned we will be looking for the perfect forever home for Misty.
+Misty foaled a handsome colt on April 15th, now that he is weaned we are looking for the perfect forever home for his dam, Misty.
 If you think you might be interested in giving this sweet older mare a good forever home.... please email me for more info & photos of Misty.
+Asking $500 firm

 Proud member of these registries...click the logo to go to each website for more info